Kosinkadink/jno/README.md

 *jno serial [parameters]*: start a serial monitor

-*jno init*: initialize current working directory with src/, sketch/, and jno.jno if they are not present
+*jno init*: initialize current working directory with lib/, sketch/, and *jno.jno* if they are not present

 *jno setlocal [setting]*: change setting in local *jno.jno*